Every product is carefully selected by our editors and experts. If you buy from a link, we may earn a commission. Learn more.

-At the time of writing, there are very few deals available as they’re a new product to market, however, Sony Australia often has free delivery and next-day shipping deals on orders over $200 so we recommend jumping on that one while it’s available.
+At the time of writing, there are very few deals available, however, Sony Australia often has free delivery and next-day shipping deals on orders over $200 so I recommend jumping on that one.
+Keep an eye out on websites such as Kogan, as I’ve seen prices as low as $465 AUD.
+If you’re a Qantas Frequent Flyer, you can pick up a pair for 112,870 points.

 The Sony WH-1000XM5 has a battery life of 30 hours with Bluetooth and noise-cancelling enabled.
-If you were to turn off noise-cancelling you’d be able to eke out an extra 10 hours (40 hours total) but who’s really going to do that?!
+If you were to turn off noise-cancelling you’d be able to eke out an extra 10 hours (40 hours total).
 The overall increase over the XM4 is just two hours.
 For those in a rush, a ten-minute charge offers around five hours of battery life.

 What’s the Competition Offer?

-The Apple AirPods Max ($899 AUD) is currently the only pair of headphones we’re willing to pit against the Sony WH-1000XM5, however, the Master and Dynamic MW75 have recently been released and offer very similar specs and a gorgeous design as usual.
-They cost a great deal more than the Sony WH-1000XM5 at a whopping $600 USD.
+The Apple AirPods Max ($899 AUD) is currently the only pair of headphones I’m willing to pit against the Sony WH-1000XM5 because of their integration with the Apple iPhone.
+However, the Bose QuietComfort 45 is another great option but only manages 24 hours of battery life which is almost half that of the Sony.
+The Master and Dynamic MW75 have recently been released and offer very similar specs and a gorgeous design as usual.
+Of course, they cost a great deal more than the Sony WH-1000XM5 at a whopping $600 USD.

 Sony WH-1000XM5 Design

-We’ll get this out of the way early, we’re a sucker for the new design.
-The way the product looks is one of the biggest factors that buyers take into consideration when buying a pair of over-ear headphones and as much as we’d love to believe that function trumps all in the world of technology, there are only a handful of brands that succeed with an unashamedly ugly design.
+I’ll get this out of the way early, I’m a sucker for the new design.
+The way the product looks is one of the biggest factors that buyers take into consideration when buying a pair of over-ear headphones and as much as I’d love to believe that function trumps all in the world of technology, there are only a handful of brands that succeed with an unashamedly ugly design.
 Sony has nailed the design brief for the WH-1000XM5 with language such as “noiseless” being thrown around to describe what is essentially just a sleeker and slimmer model.

-Fact sheets talked about the design being better at avoiding costly wind noise, however, we never found that to be a problem on the previous model and didn’t see a major change here when comparing the two so we’ll take it with a grain of salt – we just love the design.
+Fact sheets talked about the design being better at avoiding costly wind noise, however, I never found that to be a problem on the previous model and didn’t see a major change here when comparing the two.

 Storage